Accounting For Cryptocurrencies – The Complete Guide

-It’s either a tax loss or a capital gain, depending on your accounting method.
+Depending on your accounting method, it’s either a tax loss or a capital gain.

-Your business pays an CPA audit firm responsible for their work using this intangible asset as payment instead of cash (just like how credit cards are used today).
+However, your business pays a CPA audit firm responsible for their work using this intangible asset as payment instead (just like how credit cards are used today).

-$400K worth which is recorded a debit from one account and credits two others: Bitcoins (the emitter) & capital gains ($100).
+$400K is recorded as a debit from one account and credits to two others: Bitcoins (the emitter) & capital gains ($100).